kentis/green_code_experiments/Experiments/Summing numbers linq vs foreach/Writeup.md

 Are there any interesting looping methods I missed in this study?

-What are some other common tasks that can be done in several different ways with possible performance and energy use implications?1
+What are some other common tasks that can be done in several different ways with possible performance and energy use implications?

 For those interested, the code for this experiment is available in the file [Program.cs](https://raw.githubusercontent.com/kentis/green_code_experiments/refs/heads/main/Experiments/Summing%20numbers%20linq%20vs%20foreach/code/Program.cs?token=GHSAT0AAAAAACZ47PO5AINMDYCBSHYHTGHAZ4UUUUQ), feel free to submit an issue or pull-request if you feel that this experiment should be improved.
 I re-ran this experiment while varying the order the different ways to parse the dates to ensure consistent results and reduce sources of bias.
 There did not seem to be any significantly different results from what is presented above.